romac/voodoo.mk/README.md

     $ VOODOO_NOKEEP=1 make init

 ### `make`
 Build both the dynamic library and the executable.

+Set the environment variable `DEBUG` to `1` if you want to generate source level debug information:

+    $ DEBUG=1 make

 ### `make run`
 Run (and build, if needed) the executable.